No booking fees on the app

 Carlisle to Edinburgh train timetable

-From Carlisle to Edinburgh, take the fastest train in 1h 13m, typically 1h 21m.
-Daily, 16 trains depart from Carlisle, with the first at 06:48 and the last at 21:53.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Carlisle to Edinburgh on the fastest train in 1h 13m, usually 1h 21m.
+Each day, 17 trains leave from Carlisle, starting at 06:50 and ending at 22:54.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||